umrover/mrover.org/README.md

 - If you use the Ruby Installer for Windows, you will have to run the production build command from Git Bash or a similar program
 - If you install Jekyll using the Windows Subsystem for Linux, you will have to run the bash command from Powershell to enter a bash prompt and run jekyll commands.

+### Updating the Rovers Page

+The content of the Rovers page is controlled by the .md files in the _roverInfo folder.
+The images for this page can be stored anywhere, although for the purpose of organization, we keep them in the rovers/roverImages folder.

+The .md files in the _roverInfo folder contain data in a YAML frontmatter (surrounded by "---").
+Use any text editor to modify this data.

+To add a rover to this page, simply any of the .md files from a previous year and edit the data inside.
+Then, rebuild the site for production and push to Github.

 ### Testing the site

 To test the site, simply navigate to the`/mrover` folder and run